theundeadmonk/dotfiles/README.md

 # dotfiles

-Misc configuration files from my $HOME directory ;) ...
+This is my configuration files from my $HOME directory. :dancer:

 ## Introduction